Use our in-house and externally commissioned guides for advice and information on regulatory compliance.

 The Federation therefore commissioned PKF (UK) LLP, a leading firm of accountants and counter fraud experts to produce a practical guide on countering fraud.
 It is designed to help housing associations and their boards protect themselves against fraud, minimise its cost and lessen the extent to which resources are diverted away from front-line services.
 It provides practical advice on implementing a counter fraud framework, how to pre-empt and react to fraud, and avoid reputational damage.

 It provides advice on best practice and to meet the latest, highest standards and is hoped this guide will help organisations achieve financial benefits and significantly reduced losses.

 - Purchase a copy of Countering fraud: A guide for housing association board members

 - Download the executive summary to find out more details about the guide (PDF, opens new window).

 In addition, PKF and the Centre for Counter Fraud Studies at the University of Portsmouth have developed a freeSelf-Assessment Fraud Resilience (SAFR) tool.
 Users answer questions based on professional standards for counter–fraud work, about the extent to which their organisation is effectively protected against fraud.
 The site evaluates the answers given and rates the organisation out of a maximum 50 points which would indicate the cost of fraud to your organisation.

 Bribery Act 2010

-The Bribery Act 2010 will come into force on 1 July this year.
+The Bribery Act 2010 came into force on 1 July 2011.
 This far reaching piece of legislation affects all housing associations.

 In this article Tom Clark from Penningtons solicitors takes a detailed look at the implications of the act.
 Find out more information on the bribery act 2010.